• Skip to main content

 • Cook on high for 5 hours, (or low for 8 hours), until the lentils are soft and the dhal is a thick, creamy consistency.
 Check and adjust seasoning then serve.

-• For the optional garnish, heat 2 tbsp oil in a small frying pan.
+• For the optional garnish, heat 2 tablespoon oil in a small frying pan.
 De-seed and finely slice the green chilli and add to the pan.
 Cook over a low to medium heat until just turning crispy.
 Spoon over the dhal.
 Roughly chop the coriander, and scatter over, then finish with a squeeze of lemon juice.

 Nutrition